-Parents need to know that this reality series revolves around scantily clad burlesque pop singers/dancers.
+Parents need to know that Pussycat Dolls Present: The Search for the Next Doll / Girlicious is a reality show that revolves around scantily clad burlesque pop singers/dancers.
 For good and bad, the format mimics most competition/talent-based reality shows, down to the predictability.
 Also predictably, there's lots of skin on display (though other than that, the show is remarkably clean).

 What's the story?

 Welcome to yet another reality show: PUSSYCAT DOLLS PRESENT.
 This time, the prize isn't $1 million at the end of a long, global race or a stint on an isolated island.
 Here, the winner's reward is fame as part of a "girl group" that dispenses dance- and R&B-inflected pop tunes with a little -- or, perhaps more accurately, a lot -- of bump and grind.
 This series plays out in much the same way that other competition/talent-based shows do.
 Finalists are weeded out from hordes of hopefuls and then live together while they vie to be the last woman standing.
 There are even William Hung types who just don't belong in the tryouts at all (though blissfully, viewers are spared the vulture-like behavior of panelists passing judgments on the outclassed).